Klustar

-Klustar is a 1999 Game Boy Color game developed by Rebellion Developments Ltd. and published by Infogrames.
+Klustar is a 1999 Game Boy Color game developed by Rebellion Developments and published by Infogrames.
 Similar to Tetris, the game is a puzzle game requiring the player to manipulate and match patterns on a grid of blocks.

 Gameplay

 The player controls a klustar of colored blocks that can be moved in four directions and rotated at right angles.
 In Klustar, colored tetrominoes appear from all sides of the screen and attach to the center.
 The goal of the game is to match the colors by fitting blocks together by forming squares of at least three blocks with the same color, which disappear.
 The game continues until the klustar becomes so big it can no longer move, or blocks shapes entering the screen.
 The game contains two modes: an endurance game that lasts indefinitely, or a 'countdown game' where the aim is to get the highest score with a limited number of matches, with additional types of incoming shapes.
 The game is scored by the number and size of the paired squares, and the difficulty level set in the game.